-What if none of the above apply to you?
+What if none of the above applies to you?

 If you’ve managed to read this far without breaking anything, well done!
 You may find, none of that mentioned quite describes you.
 That would be truly exceptional (just careful with that feeling of being special).
 Does it mean that you are enlightened, or somewhere near it?
 Not necessarily.
 But it may indicate, that you are on the right track!

 If you were offended…